RPGroup-PBoC/rnaseq_barcode/code/processing/README.md

 [`qiime2`](https://qiime2.org) platform.
 The `qiime2` developing team strongly suggests installing the platform in a separate `conda` environment.
 To do so, there must be already a functional [`Anaconda distribution`](https://www.anaconda.com/distribution/) on your computer.
-Then to generate the environment (named `qiime2` in our scripts, but that is easy to change), you must run
+Instructions on installing Qiime can be found [here](https://docs.qiime2.org/2021.4/install/native/).
+Here we show the installation instructions on  for the version of `qiime2` that is used for analysis of data in this project.
+There might be newer versions of `qiime2` available, but we cannot guarantee that the analysis pipeline works for these versions.
+Note that the only difference between the official instructions and the ones shown here is the name of the conda environment that is created.
 **macOS/OS X (64-bit)**
 ```
 conda update conda